A guide for schools and education professionals

 This is not an exhaustive list but an idea of other services available in Portsmouth for professionals, children and young people and parents:

-- Asylum Seekers and Refugees – where to get support and find what is available
+- Children seeking safety and asylum – where to get support and find what is available

 - Counter Extremism – Prevent for radicalisation, FGM etc – information and support